noseglasses/papageno/README.md

 (C) -> [A, B] -> {B, A}
 ```

-It would be matched e.g. by the following event sequences.
+It would be matched e.g. by the following event seriess.

 ```
 C A B b B a A c